The MileLion’s 2025 Credit Card Strategy

 Apply

-If you’re spending at a yuu merchant, there is absolutely no question about which card you should use: the DBS yuu AMEX or DBS yuu Visa, both of which earn 10 mpd on the following.
+If you’re spending at a yuu merchant, there is absolutely no question about which card you should use: the DBS yuu AMEX or DBS yuu Visa, for 10 mpd.

 🛍️ yuu Merchants